Support varieties for finite tensor categories: the tensor product property: Introduction

 When does the tensor product property hold for support varieties?
 That is, what conditions - if any - will guarantee that

 for all objects $X,Y \in \C$?
-This property always holds for support varieties over group algebras of finite groups, for example.
-One reason why one would seek such a property is a possible classification of thick tensor ideals in the stable category; the tensor product property is a necessary ingredient for known classifications.
+This property always holds for support varieties over group algebras of finite groups and more generally finite dimensional cocommutative Hopf algebras~\cite{FriedlanderPevtsova} as well as a number of other Hopf algebras (e.g.~\cite{NVY,NegronPevtsova,PevtsovaWitherspoon2}).
+There are classes of examples for which it does not hold~\cite{BensonWitherspoon,BPW2,PlavnikWitherspoon}.
+One reason why one would seek such a property is to classify thick tensor ideals in the stable category; the tensor product property is used in classifying such thick tensor ideals in a number of settings.
+Nakano, Vashaw, and Yakimov~\cite{NVY} proposed a modified version of this tensor product property that may also be used, and is known to hold more generally, but we will not pursue that direction here.

-In this paper, we show that when $\C$ is braided, the tensor product property holds for all objects if and only if it holds between \emph{indecomposable periodic} objects.
-In other words, we show that if $\VC(X \ot Y) = \VC(X) \cap \VC(Y)$ for all indecomposable periodic objects $X,Y \in \C$, then the tensor product property holds for all objects.
+Our main theorem (Theorem~\ref{thm:main}) states that when $\C$ is braided, the tensor product property holds for all objects if and only if it holds between \emph{indecomposable periodic} objects.
+In other words, we show that if $\VC(X \ot Y) = \VC(X) \cap \VC(Y)$ for all indecomposable periodic $X,Y \in \C$, then the tensor product property holds for all objects.
 Thus the question of whether the tensor product property holds reduces to indecomposable periodic objects, or, equivalently, to indecomposable objects of complexity one.
-We prove this reduction in the slightly more general setting of a module category over $\C$.
+We prove this reduction in the more general setting of a module category over $\C$.
+To the best of our knowledge, this reduction to complexity one is new; we are not aware of such an approach to prove a tensor product property in any setting in the literature.

-As a consequence of the main result, we show that the tensor product property holds for all finitely generated modules over Hopf algebras that arise as certain skew group algebras of exterior algebras.
-In particular, using Deligne's classification theorem, we show that it holds for all objects in a symmetric finite tensor category over an algebraically closed field of characteristic zero.
+A refinement of our main theorem is Theorem~\ref{thm:mainalternative}, stating that it is sufficient to show for each pair of indecomposable periodic objects whose support varieties coincide, that their tensor product (or module product) is not projective.
+In some settings, there are representation theoretic tools strong enough to check this condition directly.